 Hovers over an icon

-To customize your Tooltip display options to be user-triggered, you need to set an On-page Trigger from the “Display Rules” section of your main panel.
+To customize your Tooltip display options to be triggered by icons, you need to set an On-page Trigger from the “Display Rules” section of your Builder.

-The two different options refer to how the Experience is displayed to your end-users, and you should adapt them to your product needs.
-If you want people to check out a new feature, you can direct them to learn about it by displaying an icon (or element) they can click on to learn more.
+The two different options refer to how the Tooltip is displayed to your end-users, and you should adapt them to your product needs.
+If you want people to check out a new feature, you can direct them to learn about it by displaying an icon they can click on to learn more.

 💡 This is a way you can provide relevant self-serve help that nudges users to learn more or try out a new feature when it’s live.